-The Industrial Technology Department recognizes that citizens of the 21st Century need to possess a variety of diverse skills.
-Therefore, our students need to be exposed to and develop skills in the areas of communications, design, career awareness, leadership and artistic expression.
-This knowledge is then applied, adapted, and utilized further to encourage students to develop vital life-long learning skills.
-To achieve this, our courses support the development of critical thinking skills, problem solving abilities, information gathering and analysis, cooperative learning, and aesthetic awareness.
+The IT Department recognizes that citizens of the 21st Century need to possess a variety of diverse competencies.
+Therefore, our students are exposed to and develop skills in areas of communications, design, career awareness, leadership, and artistic expression.
+This knowledge is then applied, adapted, and utilized to further encourage students to develop the desire to become lifelong learners.
+To achieve this goal, courses are designed to support the development of critical thinking skills, problem solving abilities, information gathering and analysis, cooperative learning, and aesthetic awareness.